bobaseb/energetically-coherent-computation/index.md

 "Real" problem of consciousness
 - Seth's approach to
+- stability and resilience of
+- temporal dynamics of

+Rational thought
+- biological constraints on
+- cognitive limitations of
+- energetic basis of
+- relationship to consciousness

 Receptor expression
 - regional variation
 - role in information processing
 - tuning of neural responses

+Recovery patterns
+- from consciousness disorders
+- temporal constraints on
+- trajectories of improvement

 Recursive coherence bound
 - spatial decay parameters